-The Alexander String Quartet is a major artistic presence in its home base of San Francisco, serving since 1989 as Ensemble in Residence for San Francisco Performances and Directors of the the Morrison Chamber Music Center in the College of Liberal and Creative Arts at San Francisco State University.
-The musicians teach at the University and help recruit students to our School of Music’s world-class string program.
+The Alexander String Quartet is a major artistic presence in its home base of San Francisco, serving as faculty in the School of Music and the Morrison Chamber Music Center in the College of Liberal and Creative Arts at San Francisco State University.

 Meet the Musicians

 Zakarias Grafilo joined the Alexander String Quartet in July 2002.
 Just prior to joining the ASQ, he served as Principal Second Violinist of the Pacific Symphony, and Concertmaster of the Stockton Symphony.
 Mr. Grafilo was co-founder of the Chamberlain String Quartet, which was Assistant Quartet-in-Residence to the Alexander String Quartet at San Francisco State University.
 He received his early musical training at the Preparatory Division of the San Francisco Conservatory of Music and was later admitted into the Marin Music Conservatory where he studied with Serban Rusu.
 He received his early orchestral training with the world-renowned San Francisco Symphony Youth Orchestra where he was Concertmaster in 1992.
 Mr. Grafilo continued his studies at the University of California, Los Angeles, studying with Alexander Treger, Concertmaster of the Los Angeles Philharmonic.
 He holds a Bachelor of Arts degree in Liberal Studies from San Francisco State University.

 Frederick Lifsitz, Violin 2